Glycemic Index of Chocolate

 What is the glycemic index of Chocolate?

-Chocolate has a glycemic index (GI) of 49, which is classified as low GI.
-As a low GI food, Chocolate provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Chocolate has a glycemic index of 49, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Chocolate?